Does Milk Get Moldy And Is It Safe To Drink?

 Mold can indeed grow in liquid milk, as spores and bacteria present within the air in the tanks the milk is stored in can continue to live within the liquid.
 The rate at which this mold grows slows down as the milk is refrigerated and packaged.

 Visible mold is more likely to grow on milk that has begun to spoil, and you will be able to identify this by changes in its texture, smell, and taste.
-Spoiled milk will become sour in taste, have a lumpy texture, and begin to have a slight smell of sourness to it.
+Spoiled milkOpens in a new tab. will have a lumpy texture, and begin to have a slight smell of sourness to it.
 Only after this point is it likely that you could begin to see mold forming.

 What kinds of mold grow on milk?